Makassar people

+Nowadays, the Makassar diaspora could be found across regions beyond their native homeland in southern Sulawesi; in Indonesia itself, the Makassar diaspora could be found in several regions of the Nusa Tenggara islands, the Pangkajene islands, parts of Sangkarang and Kangean archipelagoes, the Selayar Islands (known as Selayar people), the Sumenep and Pamekasan regions of Madura, parts of Kalimantan island, and so on.
+Meanwhile outside of Indonesia, the diasporic Makassar community could be found in Insular Southeast Asia and its vicinity (such as Australia, Thailand, etc.), as well as some African countries (such as Mozambique in Eastern Africa and South Africa in Southern Africa).
+It is also believed that the Makassar people are the cradle of Madagascar people (with migration route began from Southern Sulawesi to Southern Kalimantan, next to Java around Sunda Strait, and straight to Madagascar), with tons of similarity could be found between the two.

 History

 The Makassar are an ethnic group originally from the southern coast of the island of Sulawesi.
 Their exploratory spirits have led to successful overseas explorations.
 This is exemplified by the Kingdom of Gowa (14-17th century), which succeeded in forming a vast Islamic empire with a large and strong naval force.
 Its territory included almost the entire island of Sulawesi, eastern Kalimantan, East Nusa Tenggara, part of West Nusa Tenggara, part of Maluku and some small surrounding islands.
 The Makassar people made treaties with Bali and cooperated with Malacca and Banten, as well as some other kingdoms within the archipelago.
 Similar treaties were sometimes struck with foreign powers, especially with the Portuguese.
 However, until its fall, Gowa was also engaged in ongoing wars with the Netherlands.

 The Makassar are known to have explored large sections of the world's oceans, reaching as far as South Africa.
 In South Africa there is an area called “Macassar”.
 It is suspected that the local population is of mixed indigenous and Makassar descent.
 Meanwhile, the name Maccassar is likely to have originated from the name for their ancestors' homeland.
 There are several places named Maccassar in South Africa and neighbouring Mozambique.